-6. JUBAL AWARD
+5. JUBAL FINE ARTS AWARD

-A \$100 award is made each Spring to a talented arts student who has put the most effort into his or her program, as determined by a panel of professors who teach courses in the arts.
-"The arts" is understood to include the visual arts, literature, music and drama.
-Credited to the student's account at the time of the award.
+A \$500 award is made each spring to a talented returning full-time student who has excelled in his or her program, as determined by a panel of professors who teach courses in the fine arts.
+This includes the visual arts, literature, music and drama.

-7. THE KING'S UNIVERSITY COLLEGE AWARDS OF EXCELLENCE
+6. THE KING'S UNIVERSITY COLLEGE AWARDS OF EXCELLENCE